Black Friday: 10% Off With Code BF24 + 2 Free Formula Boxes/Cans for Orders of 12+ Boxes/Cans of Formula.

 The calories received per feed and during each feeding will vary, but in general, normal breast milk has around 19-22 calories per ounce, and approximately 60-75 calories per 100 ml, which as you can see is very similar to formula.

-Near the end of a feeding is when breast milk is richer in fat making it more calorie dense, which is why it is important to make sure that your baby is getting your hindmilk!
+Near the end of a feeding, breast milk becomes richer in fat, providing more calories per ounce, which is why it is important to ensure your baby is getting your hindmilk!

 How Many Calories Should Come From Eating Solid Foods? 🍽️